I lost everything — then a confidence coach helped me reclaim my life

 ‘True confidence is being authentic, not arrogant,‘ she tells me.
 ‘Feeling secure within is about sitting in our authenticity and feeling worthy.’

 For our next session we work on ‘reframing’.
-Annie is concerned that by obsessing over future as-yet-non-existent catastrophes and past regrets I’m missing out.
+Annie is concerned that by obsessing over what might happen in the future, as well as past regrets, I’m missing out.
 Annie says: ‘We can’t go forward with dreams and visions when we’re stuck in a loop of worries about what has or might go wrong.’

 She wants me to ‘reframe’ my divorce in a more positive light.
 Is there another way I can view it?
 ‘An exciting adventure… freedom?’
 I offer tentatively.
 With this thought the future opens up, it feels lighter, more fun.